PDmatrix/v2.dmatrix.dev/src/content/blog/advent-of-code-year-2015-day-6.md

 ## Part 2

-The second part consists of the same steps as the first part except now we need to create a grid of `int` because we need to calculate the total brightness of all lights.
+The second part consists of the same steps as [the first part](#part-1), except now we need to create a grid of `int` because we need to calculate the total brightness of all lights.
 And of course, now we have different operations.

 ```csharp
 public string Part2(IEnumerable<string> input)